(tiotropium bromide and olodaterol) Inhalation Spray

 STIOLTO RESPIMAT can cause serious side effects, including:

 - See “What is the most important information I should know about STIOLTO RESPIMAT?”

 - If your COPD symptoms worsen over time do not increase your dose of STIOLTO RESPIMAT, instead call your healthcare provider.

-- heart problems including fast or irregular heartbeat, palpitations, chest pain, increased blood pressure
+- heart problems including fast or irregular heartbeat, palpitations, chest pain, and increased blood pressure.

 - new or worsening eye problems including acute narrow-angle glaucoma.
 Symptoms of acute narrow-angle glaucoma include eye pain or discomfort, blurred vision, seeing halos or colored images around lights, and red eyes.
 Call your healthcare provider right away if you have any of these symptoms.
 Use caution as some of these eye problems can affect your ability to drive and operate appliances and machinery.